dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 (photo)

-This was a lot of heating treeflex and pressing it against different parts of my shoe or leg, and then smoothing it out to make sure the pieces didn't have weird creases.
+This was a lot of heating treeflx and pressing it against different parts of my shoe or leg, and then smoothing it out to make sure the pieces didn't have weird creases.
 I then bought two long leather straps and threaded them through holes made in each piece, to tie off at the ends.
 Takes a while, but works and looks nice and medieval"